Lemon Curd Cake with Blackberry Buttercream Frosting

-Tips and Tricks for Lemon Curd Cake:
+Tips and Tricks for the Best Lemon Curd Cake with Blackberry Frosting:

 - For perfectly flat, non-domed cakes, use Bake Even Strips (or wet cloths soaked in water and wrapped around the outside of the cake).

-- For even cake layers, weigh the batter of the cake and divide into three baking pans.
+- For even cake layers, weigh the batter of the cake and divide it into three baking pans.

 - Short on time?
 All components of this cake can be made ahead of time.
 The cake layers can be baked and frozen for up to 3 months.
 The lemon curd can be made a week or two ahead of time.
 The blackberry buttercream can be made the night before.
-The cake can be assembled 1-2 days prior to consuming.
+The cake can be assembled 1-2 days prior to serving.

 - Store the lemon curd cake in the refrigerator.
 The lemon curd does require refrigeration.